 A Vanpool consists of 5 or more adults who meet at a central location and share a ride.
 At least 2 people share driving responsibilities, and all the participants share the cost, which is substantially lower than the cost of driving alone.
 CSUF has partnered with Enterprise Rideshare to provide new fully insured and maintained vehicles and roadside assistance to vanpoolers on a month-to-month basis.
 Because vanpools reduce congestion and air pollution, OCTA provides a $400/mo subsidy to Enterprise to reduce the cost of this sustainable commute option.

-- The average vanpool in California that uses HOV lanes cuts travels time by
+- The average vanpool in California that uses HOV lanes saves 1 minute per mile.

 - Reduce stress and fatigue by sharing the drive or not driving at all.